Aaronrey1/VehicleQuery1/replit.md

 - Important: Due to `staleTime: Infinity`, mutations must use `refetchQueries` instead of `invalidateQueries` to force immediate cache updates (see Geometris component for reference implementation)

 **Key Pages & Components**
-- Home page with tabbed navigation (Search, Bulk Search, Geometris, Manage Data, Analytics, Admin)
+- Home page with tabbed navigation (Search, Bulk Search, AI Search, Manage Data, Geometris, Analytics, Admin)
 - VehicleSearch component for filtering vehicles by make/model/year with cascading dropdowns and advanced filtering
 - SearchResults component with pagination, sorting, and export functionality (CSV)
 - BulkSearch component for searching multiple vehicles simultaneously
+- AISearch component for pattern-based predictions using existing database (free AI features)
+  - Smart predictions for vehicles not in database
+  - ±5 year window matching for same make/model with high confidence
+  - ±10 year fallback for broader manufacturer matches with reduced confidence
+  - Displays similar vehicles used for predictions with confidence scoring
 - Geometris component for searching harness types by make/model/year with year range support
 - DataImport component for CSV file uploads with validation options
 - AnalyticsDashboard for database statistics and insights